 Since smartphones quicken the pace of life and work, it only seems fair that they should also help us recover from all that quickening—give us a way to wind down and brighten our moods, right?
 While no app can compare to time with loved ones, nature, meditation, and exercise, there are plenty that promise to boost our happiness, calm us, and make us more grateful.
-Here are 15 of our favorites worth trying:
+Here are 15 of our favorites apps for happiness worth trying:

 1. Gratitude Journal ($1.99)